University Hospital Saarland Homburg

 - Selective internal radiation therapy

-- Targeted radionuclide PSMA-therapy with Lu-177 isotope in metastatic prostate cancer
+- Lu-177 PSMA therapy for metastatic prostate cancer

-- Targeted radionuclide PSMA-therapy with Ac-225 isotope in metastatic and recurrent prostate cancer
+- Ac-225 PSMA therapy for metastatic and recurrent prostate cancer

-- Study in Human Medicine at the Goethe University Frankfurt.
+- Human Medicine studies at the Goethe University Frankfurt.

-- 1998 Assistant physician for endocrinology and hepatology at the University Hospital Cologne.
+- 1998 Internship in Endocrinology and Hepatology at the University Hospital Cologne.

-- Specialist qualification for nuclear medicine, Department of Nuclear Medicine at the University Hospital Bonn.
+- Board certification in Nuclear Medicine, Department of Nuclear Medicine at the University Hospital Bonn.

-- 2006 Senior physician, Department of Nuclear Medicine of the University Hospital Bonn.
+- 2006 Senior Physician, Department of Nuclear Medicine at the University Hospital Bonn.

-- 2008 Chief senior physician and assistant director of the Department of Nuclear Medicine at the University Hospital Bonn.
+- 2008 Managing Physician and Deputy Head of the Department of Nuclear Medicine at the University Hospital Bonn.

 - Completion of the part-time Master's program "Clinical medical technology" at the Rheinische Friedrich-Wilhelms University in Bonn.

-- 2014 Appointment as a provisional director of the Department of Nuclear Medicine at the University Hospital Saarland.
+- 2014 Invitation to the position of Head of the Department of Nuclear Medicine at the University Hospital Saarland Homburg.